Chart Color Schemes

 The level of residential development activity in Walgett - Lightning Ridge is very low in comparison to the average area assessed nationally by AreaSearch

-Walgett-Lightning Ridge has received approximately 4 dwelling approvals per year.
-Over the past five financial years (FY21 to FY25), 23 homes were approved, with another 8 approved in FY26 so far.
-Despite population decline, housing supply has been adequate relative to demand, resulting in a balanced market with good buyer choice.
+Walgett - Lightning Ridge has seen approximately four dwellings granted development approval annually.
+Over the past five financial years, from FY21 to FY25, a total of 23 homes were approved, with another eight approved so far in FY26.
+Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average value of new homes being built is $524,000.
-This financial year, $18.3 million in commercial development approvals have been recorded, indicating moderate levels of commercial development.
-Compared to the Rest of NSW, Walgett-Lightning Ridge records about 59% of building activity per person and places among the 10th percentile nationally, suggesting relatively constrained buyer choice and supporting interest in existing properties.
+The average expected construction cost value for new homes is $301,000.
+This financial year, commercial development approvals have reached $18.3 million, indicating moderate levels of commercial development.
+Compared to the Rest of NSW, Walgett - Lightning Ridge records about 59% of building activity per person and ranks in the 10th percentile nationally, leading to relatively constrained buyer choice and supporting interest in existing properties.

+This activity is below the national average, suggesting the area's established nature and potential planning limitations.
 New development consists of 67.0% detached dwellings and 33.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points.
-Stable or declining population forecasts may lead to less housing pressure in Walgett-Lightning Ridge, creating favourable conditions for buyers.
+Given stable or declining population forecasts, Walgett - Lightning Ridge may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development